Charlie Albright: 2010

 In Salt Lake City in June, Albright competed in the XV Gina Bachauer International Piano Competition, but he was not among the six finalists.
 On July 22, 2010, Albright made his San Francisco Symphony debut with the Duke Ellington "New World A-Comin'" with conductor Alondra de la Parra.
 He ended with an encore of Liszt's La Campanella to a standing ovation.

 Albright made his Seattle Symphony debut with the Beethoven Piano Concerto, No. 3 with conductor Gerard Schwarz on September 10, 2010.

 Performances in Albright's 2010-2011 Concert Season also included concerts in Boston (Isabella Stewart Gardner Museum and the New England Conservatory's Jordan Hall with the Longwood Symphony Orchestra), New York (Merkin Concert Hall), and Washington, D.C.
 (John F. Kennedy Center for the Performing Arts).
 He also gave master classes throughout the country.

 After Albright's debut at the Kennedy Center for the Performing Arts on February 14, 2011, The Washington Post wrote that "Albright is among the most gifted musicians of his generation."
 It continued that "An impressive range of differently colored sounds at the keyboard was matched by overwhelming virtuosity" and that Albright "leapt the most outrageous technical hurdles... with a sense of dangerous self-abandon that was thrilling to hear.
 At the same time, musical shape was never sacrificed to showmanship."

 Albright was named the Harvard University Leverett House Artist in Residence for 2011-2012.
 Previous Artists in Residence at Leverett have included the likes of cellist Yo-Yo Ma (1979–1981).
 In December 2010, he was named one of the 15 Most Interesting Seniors of the Harvard College Class of 2011.

 2011

 On May 26, 2011, Albright graduated from Harvard College with a Bachelor of Arts (B.A.) degree in economics.

 Albright released his first commercial album, Vivace, in February 2011.

-He performed with the Longwood Symphony Orchestra at Boston's Jordan Hall on May 14, 2011, and with the Boston Pops Orchestra at Boston's Symphony Hall on May 17–18, 2011.